-Questions regarding real estate and divorce are always at the front of people's minds when they are considering a split from their spouse.
+Questions regarding real estate and divorce are always at the front of people's minds when considering a split from their spouse.
 A real estate purchase is likely to be among the most significant that you make during your life.
 Not only is there the aspect of finances when it comes to real estate, but you also have the emotional aspects that are relevant to any real estate transaction.
-If you are getting a divorce and your family home is going to be sold as a part of the divorce, then you have more than just your financial assets in mind during that whole process.
+If you are getting a divorce and your family home will be sold as a part of the divorce, then you have more than just your financial assets in mind during that whole process.

-I think that is one of the most interesting components of a divorce when it comes to real estate.
-Namely, how the personal and emotional portions real estate transactions relate to the purely financial and economic considerations that are also part of those stages of a case.
-Our attorneys take a great deal of pride in being able to help our clients by providing advice, perspective and strong advocacy for their interests during a divorce.
-A key part of providing advice when it comes to real estate in divorces is to provide basic information so the client can make decisions which are best for themselves and their children.
+I think that is one of the most exciting components of divorce regarding real estate.
+Namely, how the personal and emotional portions of real estate transactions related to the purely financial and economic considerations that are also part of those stages of a case.
+Our attorneys take a great deal of pride in being able to help our clients by providing advice, perspective, and strong advocacy for their interests during a divorce.
+A crucial part of offering advice to real estate in divorces is to provide basic information so the client can make the best decisions for themselves and their children.

 This is the environment that we find ourselves in Right now.
 To recap, many businesses in the economy as a whole seemed to be opening up now as we approach the fall months.
-The demand for homes has been steadily increasing since a law in March, April and May and those of you considering divorce are caught in the middle of this discussion In the importance of getting it right the first time when it comes to handling matters related to real estate during your divorce.
+The demand for homes has been steadily increasing since a law in March, April, and May, and those of you considering divorce are caught in the middle of this discussion.
+In the importance of getting it right the first time when it comes to handling matters related to real estate during your divorce.

 A refinanced mortgage is not simply a reworked original mortgage on the home.
-A refinance mortgage is where you obtain a brand-new loan on the home.
-The initial mortgage is paid in full and cancelled, and the refinance mortgage takes the place of the original mortgage.
+A refinance mortgage is where you obtain a brand-new loan on the house.
+The initial mortgage is paid in full and canceled, and the refinance mortgage takes the place of the original mortgage.
 Depending on the circumstances that you and your spouse find yourselves in an original mortgage may have and only one of your names while the refinance mortgage bears both of your names.
-This may have happened if, for instance, only one of you applied for the mortgage the first time around due to issues with credit score or other eligibility problems that would have a curd had both of your names been on the application.
+This may have happened if, for instance, only one of you applied for the mortgage the first time around due to issues with a credit score or other eligibility problems that would have been a curd had both of your names been on the application.

 A word on community property in Texas